cloudfoundry/uaa/docs/UAA-Alias-Entities.md

 each other.

 At first glance, UAA already supports a concept for tenant isolation: identity zones.
-All entities managed by UAA, i.e., OAuth clients, identity providers, users, groups, etc., are associated to an identity zone and operations on them are limited to the context of the current identity zone.
+All entities managed by UAA, i.e. OAuth clients, identity providers, users, groups, etc., are associated with an identity zone and operations on them are limited to the context of the current identity zone.

-However, components relying on UAA are not making use of the identity zone concept and are only aware of the "uaa" zone.
+However, components like CF runtime are not making use of the identity zone concept and are only aware of the "uaa" zone.
-In addition to that, UAA itself does not support performing OAuth flows against any other zone than "uaa".
+CF runtime does not support performing OAuth flows against any other zone than "uaa".
-This implies that users that are only present in a custom identity zone cannot log in to components relying on authentication with UAA.
+This implies that users that are only present in a custom identity zone cannot log in there.

 One option to solve this issue would be to enable specifying the identity zone during authorization flows against custom zones, similar to specifying the origin key of the IdP to use for authentication.